Plagiomnium cuspidatum: Distribution

-P. cuspidatum originated in North America, but can now also be found throughout Middle America, Africa, Northern and Southern Asia (excluding China), and Europe.
+Plagiomnium cuspidatum originated in North America, but can now also be found throughout Middle America, Africa, Northern and Southern Asia (excluding China), and Europe.
 It is widely distributed throughout North America and Europe, but is less commonly found in Africa and Eastern Asia.
-Throughout North America, it can be predominantly found in the warmer, humid areas of the continent, though it can still be found and survive in more cooler climates as well.
-Within North America and Europe, P. cuspidatum is often found growing along the base of trees, stumps, coarse woody debris, and rocks in base-rich habitats such as: wet meadows, forested rich peatlands, wet forests, fire-dependent woodlands, mesic hardwood forests, and cliff/talus at low to moderate elevations.
+Throughout North America, it can be predominantly found in the warmer, humid areas of the continent, though it can still be found and survive in more cool climates as well.

-Mnium cuspidatum is known to be able to use artificial light to grow in places which are otherwise devoid of natural light, such as Crystal Cave in Wisconsin.
+Plagiomnium cuspidatum is known to be able to use artificial light to grow in places which are otherwise devoid of natural light, such as Crystal Cave in Wisconsin.